aws-samples/serverless-patterns/lambda-esm-msk-filters-sam/README.md

     ```bash
     aws cloudformation delete-stack --stack-name lambda-msk-esm-stack
     ```
-1. If you have created an MSK cluster and bastion environment using the sample instructions, delete the corresponding stack using instructions - https://catalog.workshops.aws/msk-labs/en-US/msklambda/gsrschemareg/cleanup
+1. If you have created an MSK cluster and bastion environment using the sample instructions, delete the stack using corresponding [instructions](https://catalog.workshops.aws/msk-labs/en-US/msklambda/gsrschemareg/cleanup)